Brushed dc motor

 This system consists of transformers, wiring, switches, and fuses— all the components needed to enable electricity to move from the utility owned wires at the facility boundary to its point of use within the company.
 By our definition, this supply system does not include lights, motors, or electrical controls.
 Most energy problems associated with the distribution of electricity are also safety problems, and solving the energy problems helps to solve the safety-related problems.

 Electricity from a utility enters a facility at a service transformer.
 The area around the transformer should be dry, the transformer fins should be free from leaves and debris so that they can perform their cooling function and the transformer should not be leaking oil.
-If a transformer fails to meet any one of these conditions there is a serious problem which should justify a call to the local electrical utility, or, if the transformer is company owned, to the person or department in charge of maintaining the electrical system
+If a transformer fails to meet any one of these conditions there is a serious problem which should justify a call to the local electrical utility, or, if the transformer is company owned, to the person or department in charge of maintaining the electrical system.

 Similarly Insulation Systems, Waste heat recovery, Energy Control systems, Energy system maintenance etc.

-Introduction to Boilers:
+Introduction to Boiler

 A boiler is an enclosed vessel that provides a means for combustion heat to be transferred into water until it becomes heated water or steam.
 The hot water or steam under pressure is then usable for transferring the heat to a process.
 Water is a useful and cheap medium for transferring heat to a process.
 When water is boiled into steam its volume increases about 1,600 times, producing a force that is almost as explosive as gunpowder.
 This causes the boiler to be extremely dangerous equipment that must be treated with utmost care.
 The process of heating a liquid until it reaches its gaseous state is called evaporation.
 Heat is transferred from one body to another by means of: